Hes-Siemelink/instacli/instacli-spec/language/Writing Instacli documentation.md

 # Writing documentation for Instacli

 Documentation for Instacli is written in Markdown.
 You can add code examples to the document that the instacli build will run as unit tests.
-This way you can make sure that the the code examples are valid.
+This way you can make sure that the code examples are valid.

 Note that this document serves as a reference document for testing, so the all examples in _this_ document are also tested automatically.
 In order for that to work, you will see examples twice: first how they are written in Markdown,